kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/google-cloud-storage.md

 Integrations can be established to Google Cloud Storage.

 To get started, ensure you have admin access within Kolena.
-Navigate to your [Organization Settings's Integrations Tab](https://app.kolena.io/redirect/organization?tab=integrations) and click "Add Integration", then "Google Cloud Storage".
+Navigate to the "Integrations" tab on the [:kolena-organization-16: Organization Settings](https://app.kolena.io/redirect/organization?tab=integrations) page and click "Add Integration", then "Google Cloud Storage".

 ### 1. Save Integration to Create a Service Account